 Fast Healthcare Interoperability Resources (FHIR) is an interoperability standard for electronic exchange of healthcare information.
-FHIR was developed by Health Level Seven International (HL7), a not-for-profit organization accredited by the American National Standards Institute (ANSI) dedicated to provide frameworks and standards for the exchange, integration, sharing and retrieval of electronic health information that supports clinical practice and management, delivery and evaluation of health services.
+FHIR was developed by Health Level Seven International (HL7), a not-for-profit organization accredited by the American National Standards Institute that develops and provides frameworks and standards for the sharing, integration and retrieval of clinical health data and other electronic health information.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-FHIR frameworks are built around the concept of resources -- basic units of interoperability and modular components that can be assembled into working systems to solve clinical, administrative and infrastructural issues.
-FHIR has resources for administrative concepts such as patients, providers, organizations and devices as well as a variety of clinical concepts including problems, medications, diagnostics, care plans and financial concerns, among others.
+FHIR frameworks are built around the concept of resources -- basic units of interoperability and modular components that can be assembled into working systems to try to resolve clinical, administrative and infrastructural problems in healthcare.
+FHIR provides software development resources and tools for administrative concepts such as patients, providers, organizations and devices, as well as a variety of clinical concepts including problems, medications, diagnostics, care plans and financial issues, among others.

 The FHIR specification is broken into three parts: general documentation, implementation and resource list.
 General documentation describes how resources are defined and gives background material including definitions of data types, codes and XML and JSON formats.
-Users can implement resources using RESTful architecture programming interface as clinical documents or in a service based architecture.
-The resource list contains all the resources defined by FHIR including clinical, administrative and infrastructural.
+Users can use resources with the RESTful architecture programming interface as clinical documents or in a service-based architecture.